 - Forward a copy of each complaint that it receives to the Chief Executive (or delegate) of the Ashburton District Council) within five (5) working days of receiving the complaint; and - b.
-Forward a copy of the register prepared and maintained in accordance with conditions 7.3 and 7.4 to the Chief Executive (or delegate) of the Ashburton District Council within five (5) working days of receiving a request to do so from the Council. - 7.6 The Consent Holder shall appoint a Liaison Officer for the Proposal prior to any construction authorised by these resource consents commencing.
+Forward a copy of the register prepared and maintained in accordance with conditions 7.3 and 7.4 to the Chief Executive (or delegate) of the Ashburton District Council within five (5) working days of receiving a request to do so from the Council.

+7.6 The Consent Holder shall appoint a Liaison Officer for the Proposal prior to any construction authorised by these resource consents commencing.
 The Liaison Officer shall be the point of contact for the public during construction of the Proposal.
-The name and contact details for the Liaison Officer shall be advertised at the main construction entrance for the Klondyke Pond.
+The name and contact details for the Liaison Officer shall be advertised at the main construction entrance for the Klondyke Pond Storage Dam and on a notice at the Peel Forest Café and DoC Campsite booking office.